 The Serious Hazards of Prescription Sleeping Pills

-If you talk to your doctor about your chronic insomnia, it’s very likely she’ll write you a prescription for sleeping pills like Ambien, Lunesta, or Sonata.
+If you talk to your doctor about your chronic insomnia, it’s very likely they’ll offer to write you a prescription for sleeping pills like Ambien, Lunesta, or Sonata.

-But these drugs can actually destroy restorative sleep and your memory, and should be avoided at all costs.
+But these drugs actually block restorative sleep and harm your memory, and should be avoided at all costs.

-Dr. Kirk Parsley is a physician, former Navy SEAL and sleep expert for the US Navy.
+Kirk Parsley, MD, is a physician, former Navy SEAL, and sleep expert for the US Navy.